|PROJECT NAME||21st Century Fox Headquarters|

 |SQ.
 FT.||15,000 SQF|

-When 20th Century Fox updated its name to 21st Century Fox in 2013, it was a symbolic transition for the world’s fourth-largest media conglomerate.
+It was a symbolic transition for the world’s fourth-largest media conglomerate when its name changed to 21st Century Fox in 2013.
 Formed by the splitting of entertainment and media properties from News Corporation, 21CF, its official abbreviation, deals primarily in the film and TV industries, counting movie studio 20th Century Fox and the Fox TV network among its assets.
 But the recent overhaul of three floors of its corporate headquarters in New York is more meaningful for the long run, presenting an updated face to the world, and its own employees.
 Gensler transformed what had been a traditional workplace—think perimeter offices and plasterboard walls—into a buzzing open plan that looks more downtown than midtown, the latter its actual geographical location.
 And, don’t tell Fox News, it feels just a touch European.

 “It’s a drastic departure from where they were,” Laurent Lisimachio says.
 The Gensler principal and design director spearheaded the project, which encompasses 150,000 square feet across three contiguous high-rise floors, with reception, private executive areas, and staff amenities at the top.
 The levels are connected by a floating staircase in cast concrete, glass, blackened steel, and white oak, its spine lined with LED strips.